jslagrew/cowrieprocessor/README.md

   - `--days N` to override summarizedays across sensors (process last N files/days)
   - `--date-range YYYY-MM-DD YYYY-MM-DD` to stage a subset of files into a temporary directory and run only that range
   - `--bulk-load` to enable processor bulk-load mode for the run
+  - `--skip-enrich` to instruct the processor to skip enrichments during orchestrated runs
   - `--buffer-bytes` to increase compressed read buffers
   - `--status-poll-seconds` to print progress from status files during the run